elastic/integrations/packages/system/docs/README.md

 ### Uptime

-The System `uptime` dataset provides the uptime of the host operating system.
+The System `uptime` data stream provides the uptime of the host operating system.

 #### Supported operating systems